 1. Preheat the oven to 450°F.

 2. In a skillet or pan, add olive oil, garlic and pepper flakes.
 Warm gently over medium heat for a minute or two until the garlic just starts to get slightly golden brown.
 Turn off the heat and let it sit.
 Watch carefully, do not let it burn or cook too much.
-Stir in tomatoes, capers and olives.
+Stir in tomatoes, capers, olives and wine.

-3. Cut four 15 inch squares round pieces of parchment paper.
+3. Cut four 15 inch square pieces of parchment paper.
 Fold the square in half, draw half a large half heart shape, cut along the lines and open.
 As you see here, I used a pan lid to trace around and then used a straight edge.

 4. Spray the parchment rounds with non-stick cooking spray.

 5. Place a fish fillet in the crease of each piece of parchment and season with salt and pepper.
 Place 1/4 of the tomato mixture on top of each fillet.
-Pour 2 tsp of white wine over each filet.
-Place a 2 thyme sprigs on top of the vegetables, if using.
+Place 2 thyme sprigs on top of the vegetables, if using.

 6. Fold the other half of parchment over fish.
 Starting at the top of each paper half heart, make small, very tight overlapping folds along the outside edge to seal the packet.
 Twist tail ends tightly to seal.
 You really want to force these creases to be hard folds, applied with pressure.
 You don’t want these top open up and leak all over the place, while they bake.

 7. Carefully place the papillotes on a baking sheet with edges (just in case one does break or leak) and bake in the preheated oven for 8 to 12 minutes depending on the thickness of the fish.
-Check doneness by carefully opening (so as not to get burned by the steam) the papillotes and checking the temperature with a digital meat thermometer.
+Check doneness by inserting a thermometer into the papillotes and checking the temperature with a digital meat thermometer.
 The USDA says the safe temperature 145, although some people prefer the taste and texture of fish cooked to 130-135.
 Or if you do not have a meat thermometer, cook until flesh is opaque and separates easily with a fork.

 8. To serve, place a parchment pouch on each plate and slice open the top with a sharp knife or scissors, fold back the paper